* Profits taken in Egyptian financials, property stocks

 * Abu Dhabi, Qatar weighed down by financials

-DUBAI, April 12 (Reuters) - Most Gulf stock markets closed lower on Thursday as the threat of U.S. military action in Syria kept investors on the sidelines, but the Saudi Arabian market stabilized after a sell-off on the previous day.
+DUBAI, April 12 (Reuters) - Most Gulf stock markets closed lower on Thursday as the threat of U.S. military action in Syria kept investors on the sidelines, but the Saudi Arabian market stabilised after a sell-off on the previous day.

 In Egypt, the index fell 1.8 percent as investors booked profits, overwhelming a 1.4 percent gain on Wednesday.
 Banking and property stocks were hit hard with Commercial International Bank falling 3.3 percent.